 Americans buy — and keep — a lot of stuff.
-That’s made self-storage a $38 billion industry according to research firm IBISWorld.
+A self-storage facility can help you house all of those items.

-So if you’re a pack rat, take a long, hard look at what’s going in your storage unit.
+If you’re a pack rat, take a long, hard look at what’s going into your storage unit.
 Money Talks News financial expert Stacy Johnson says he spent more than $18,000 over a decade to store stuff worth only a fraction of that amount.
 Don’t follow his example!

-Follow these 10 tips on how to save:
+Instead, turn to these 10 tips for how to save:

 1. Get more organized